 Most people believe that material recycling is the true recycling and thermal recycling is fake.
 But the conventional material recycling is actually downcycling, whereas thermal recycling by the gasification system can realize more radical recycling.
 That is to say, what was thought to be genuine recycling is deceptive, whereas what was thought to be deceptive recycling is genuine.
 This recognition leads to a reconsideration of the role that the government must play to promote recycling.

-1 : The essence of recycling
+1. The essence of recycling

 Why should we recycle?
 You might answer, “To save energy" or “To cherish matter."
 As recycling seems to save energy, repeatedly using the same matter, this sort of explanation is easy to accept intuitively, but physically wrong.
-Energy does not decrease, as the first law of thermodynamics tells.
+Energy does not decrease, as the first law of thermodynamics says.
 Nor does the mass of materials, unless nuclear reactions cause a mass defect.
-What recycling is attempting to economize on is neither energy nor matter, but the resource value, that the lowness of entropy.
+What recycling is attempting to economize on is neither energy nor matter, but the resource value, that is to say, the lowness of entropy.

 Some of the recycling promoters, however, do not understand this essence of recycling.
 They, naively presuming that recycling consists in the repetitious use of the same materials, assume that the material recycling is the genuine one while the thermal recycling is a fake.
 For example, Recyclingexpert.co.uk insists that this name is unfair because thermal recycling is not recycling.